SnapdragonLee/ChatGPT-weBot/Readme.md

 - [x] Support conversation.
 - [x] Support context-aware question answering
 - [x] **Never get banned by using official WeChat execution.**
+- [x] Set the keywords to wake up the WeChat robot in private.
 - [x] Set the keywords to wake up the WeChat robot in the group. **(have bugs)**
 - [x] Support replying message when mentioning your bot in the group. **(have bugs)**
 - [ ] Get help doc in line. **(need work)**